Archaeology (magazine)

 Archaeology is a bimonthly magazine for the general public, published by the Archaeological Institute of America.
 The institute also publishes the professional American Journal of Archaeology.
+Its first issue was published in the spring of 1948.
 The editor-in-chief was Peter Young until 2011 when he was replaced by Claudia Valentino.
 Jarrett A. Lobell assumed the editorship from Valentino in November 2018.